manticoresoftware/manticoresearch/manual/Adding_data_from_external_storages/Plain_indexes_creation.md

 I/O throttling related option.
 It limits maximum count of I/O operations (reads or writes) per any given second.
 A value of 0 means that no limit is imposed.

-`indexer` can cause bursts of intensive disk I/O during indexing, and it might desired to limit its disk activity (and keep something for other programs running on the same machine, such as `searchd`).
+`indexer` can cause bursts of intensive disk I/O during indexing, and it might be desired to limit its disk activity (and keep something for other programs running on the same machine, such as `searchd`).
 I/O throttling helps to do that.
 It works by enforcing a minimum guaranteed delay between subsequent disk I/O operations performed by `indexer`.
-Modern SATA HDDs are able to perform up to 70-100+ I/O operations per second (that's mostly limited by disk heads seek time).
-Limiting indexing I/O to a fraction of that can help reduce search performance degradation caused by indexing.
+Limiting indexing I/O can help reduce search performance degradation caused by indexing.

 #### max_iosize